cirosantilli/git-tutorial/index.md

 #status

-Allows you to see what would be included in the next version
+See all differences between staged files and the tree and `HEAD`:

     git status

+Only in a given directory:

+    git status .

-You can change what would be added with commmands like [add], [rm] or [reset]
+You can change what would be added with commands like [add], [rm] or [reset]

 There are 3 possible sections: